goschevski/vojvoda/readme.md

 ## API

 Vojvoda creates `subViews` namespace inside of Backbone View.
-Then by using only 3 methods, you can manipulate subviews without chance for creating memory leacks, ghost views, etc.
+Then by using only 3 methods, you can manipulate subviews without chance for creating memory leaks, ghost views, etc.

 #### addSubView(name, class, options)